 - 09.06.2022 9.00 – 15.00

 Compost soil is only handed out to natural or legal persons holding a required waste permit or a proper registration certificate from the Environmental Board.

 According to the Waste Act, the compost soil produced from sewage sludge is regarded as a waste (list of waste code 19 08 05).
 This imposes additional obligations on the user of compost soil produced from sewage sludge.
-The first prerequisite is holding of a waste permit or a certificate of registration from the Environmental Board.
-The certificate is issued free of charge and this takes 10 working days.
-More information can be found on the website of the Environmental Board at Jäätmekäitleja registreering | Keskkonnaamet
+The first prerequisite is holding of a waste permit or a corresponding registration from the Environmental Board, allowing the recovery of sludge from the treatment of urban wastewater (with the waste code 19 08 05).
+The information necessary for the application for the waste handler’s registration (together with a tutorial video on the submission of an application to this effect) can be found on the website of the Environmental Board at Jäätmekäitleja registreering | Keskkonnaamet

-In addition, the user of sewage sludge must comply with the requirements and obligations laid down in the Regulation No 78 “Requirements for the use of sewage sludge in agriculture, landscaping and recultivation”, issued by the Minister of Environment.
+In addition, the user of sewage sludge must comply with the requirements and obligations laid down in the Minister of the Environment Regulation No 29 “Quality Limits and Requirements for the Use of Sewage Sludge for Landscaping, Rehabilitation and Agriculture”.

-Persons who have been issued a registration certificate must submit a report on their waste activities to the Environmental Board once a year.
-You can also read more about reporting on the website of the Environmental Board.
+Persons who have been granted a waste handler’s registration are required to report on their waste activities to the Environmental Board once a year, using the information system KOTKAS.

 All quantities of soil to be handed out must be weighed.
 AS Tallinna Vesi’s truck scales allow weighing trucks with up to 40 tons of total laden weight and those up to 12 meters long.
 The minimum quantity that can be handed out is 0.5 tonnes.
 Please note that possibilities of loading the soil on a car trailer are limited (the trailer cover must be completely removed).